Suprrgamer/Truth-or-Dare-plugin-suprrgamer-/README.md

    - **Success**: Receive a reward from the tiered loot table
    - **Failure**: Lose a random item from your inventory

-### Special Features for LapisPearl

-The player "LapisPearl" gets special progressive rewards:
-- Rewards unlock at dare counts: 1, 2, 3, and 7
-- 25% chance to gain permanent extra hearts (up to 20 total hearts)

 ## Technical Details

 - **API Version**: 1.21